Join my community and receive my free ebook! Subscribe now >>

 Systolic blood pressure is the maximum pressure reached in your arteries while your heart is contracting and pumping blood into them.
 It's also called the upper or maximum arterial pressure.
+When measuring, a cuff is wrapped around the arm and a stethoscope is placed below the cuff to listen for the heartbeat in the curve of the arm called the brachial artery.
+The cuff is pumped up to exert increasing pressure and to a level higher than your systolic pressure.

 There are two different numbers that define your blood pressure and each represents a pressure, the maximum and minimum during the complete pulse cycle.
 These readings are expressed by two numbers and a normal blood pressure reading is 120/80.